Concave Utility Reinforcement Learning with Zero-Constraint Violations: Bounding Constraint Violations

 \subsection{Constraint breakdown}

-We first break down our regret into multiple parts which will help us bound the regret.
+We first break down our constraint violations into multiple parts which will help us bound the constraint violations.

-where Equation \eqref{eq:regret_use_optimism} comes from the fact that the policy $\pi_e$ is for the optimistic CMDP and provides a higher value of the function $f$.
-Equation \ref{eq:regret_use_concavity} comes from the concavity of the function $f$, and Equation \ref{eq:regret_use_lipschitz} comes from the Lipschitz continuity of the function $f$.
+where Equation \eqref{eq:conservation_policy} comes from the fact the policy $\pi_e$ is solution of a conservative optimization equation.
+Equation \eqref{eq:convexity} comes from the convexity of the constraint $g(\cdot)$.
+Equation \eqref{eq:constraint_use_Lipschitz} follows from the Lipschitz assumption.
 The three terms in Equation \eqref{eq:define_broken_regret} are now defined as:

 $C_1(T)$ denotes the gap left by playing the policy for $\epsilon_e$-tight optimization problem on the optimistic MDP.

 $C_2(T)$ denotes the difference between long-term average costs incurred by playing the policy $\pi_e$ on the true MDP with transitions $P$ and the optimistic MDP with transitions $\Tilde{P}$.
 This term is bounded similar to the bound of $R_2(T)$.